-A. Reporting and Management Action
+B. Reporting and Management Action

-I. All students are encouraged to report events of unlawful harassment, discrimination, and/or retaliation ("prohibited conduct") against themselves or others.
+1. All students are encouraged to report events of unlawful harassment, discrimination, and/or retaliation ("prohibited conduct") against themselves or others.

-- 2. If a student filing a complaint requests anonymity or asks that the complaint not be pursued, the college must inform the student that its ability to respond may be limited, that retaliation for filing a complaint is prohibited and steps to prevent harassment and retaliation will be taken.
-The college should take all reasonable steps to investigate and respond to the complaint consistent with the request and pursue other steps to limit the effects of the alleged harassment and prevent recurrence. - 3.
-Colleges may weigh a request for anonymity or a request they not pursue a complaint considering the following factors: the seriousness of the alleged conduct, the complainant's age, whether there have been other harassment complaints about the same individual, and the alleged harasser's rights to receive information about the allegations if the information is maintained as an "education record" under FERPA.
-The college must inform the student if the request cannot be granted. - 4.
-Reports concerning all prohibited conduct referenced in this procedure will be processed confidentially to the extent permitted by law; communications regarding complaints will be disseminated to others on a need-to-know basis to ensure that necessary steps are taken to protect the community as a whole and that appropriate disciplinary measures or corrective actions are considered and taken. - 5.
-Allegations or suspicions of unlawful harassment (including sexual harassment or sexual misconduct), discrimination, or unlawful retaliation may be reported to the technical college's Title IX or Section 504 Coordinators, the president, or the Human Resources Director (should the complaint involve employees).
-Complaints may also be emailed to unlawfulharassment@TCSG.edu. - 6.
-Complaints under this procedure can be expressed in writing, by telephone, or in person; individuals are, however, encouraged to express complaints in writing to ensure all concerns are addressed. - 7.
-If an allegation of unlawful harassment, discrimination, (including sexual harassment or sexual misconduct) or retaliation is made to an employee not designated to receive such reports, the employee receiving the complaint must report the allegation as provided in number 5 above. - 8.
-Allegations of any sexual conduct involving individuals under the age of 18 must also be reported as an allegation of child abuse as outlined in O.C.G.A. § 19-7-5. - 9.
-Students or employees may be suspended, transferred, or reassigned in order to prevent possible further harassment(including sexual harassment or sexual misconduct), discrimination, or retaliation to facilitate the investigation or to implement preventive or corrective actions under this procedure. - 10.
-Any allegation of unlawful harassment, discrimination (including sexual harassment and sexual misconduct), or retaliation against employees must be reported to the Human Resources Director who may elect to conduct the investigation a) in conjunction with other local investigators or b) if Sexual Harassment and Sexual Misconduct, according to the TCSG policy as listed in the Sexual Harassment and Misconduct section).
+2. If a student filing a complaint requests anonymity or asks that the complaint not be pursued, the college must inform the student that its ability to respond may be limited, that retaliation for filing a complaint is prohibited and steps to prevent harassment and retaliation will be taken.
+The college should take all reasonable steps to investigate and respond to the complaint consistent with the request and pursue other steps to limit the effects of the alleged harassment and prevent recurrence.

+3. Colleges may weigh a request for anonymity or a request they not pursue a complaint considering the following factors: the seriousness of the alleged conduct, the complainant's age, whether there have been other harassment complaints about the same individual, and the alleged harasser's rights to receive information about the allegations if the information is maintained as an "education record" under FERPA.
+The college must inform the student if the request cannot be granted.

+4. Reports concerning all prohibited conduct referenced in this procedure will be processed confidentially to the extent permitted by law; communications regarding complaints will be disseminated to others on a need-to-know basis to ensure that necessary steps are taken to protect the community as a whole and that appropriate disciplinary measures or corrective actions are considered and taken.

+5. Allegations or suspicions of unlawful harassment (including sexual harassment or sexual misconduct), discrimination, or unlawful retaliation may be reported to the technical college's Title IX or Section 504 Coordinators, the president, or the Human Resources Director (should the complaint involve employees).
+Complaints may also be emailed to unlawfulharassment@TCSG.edu.

+6. Complaints under this procedure can be expressed in writing, by telephone, or in person; individuals are, however, encouraged to express complaints in writing to ensure all concerns are addressed.

+7. If an allegation of unlawful harassment, discrimination, (including sexual harassment or sexual misconduct) or retaliation is made to an employee not designated to receive such reports, the employee receiving the complaint must report the allegation as provided in number 5 above.

+8. Students or employees may be suspended, transferred, or reassigned in order to prevent possible further harassment(including sexual harassment or sexual misconduct), discrimination, or retaliation to facilitate the investigation or to implement preventive or corrective actions under this procedure.

+9. Any allegation of unlawful harassment, discrimination (including sexual harassment and sexual misconduct), or retaliation against employees must be reported to the Human Resources Director who may elect to conduct the investigation a) in conjunction with other local investigators or b) if Sexual Harassment and Sexual Misconduct, according to the TCSG policy as listed in the Sexual Harassment and Misconduct section).

-B. Investigations
+B. Investigation

-- I. All complaints of prohibited conduct (other than Sexual Harassment and Misconduct) under this procedure shall be investigated by local investigators thoroughly and should be completed within 30 business days of the receipt of the complaint.
-The parties will be notified if extraordinary circumstances exist requiring additional time. - 2.
-A complaining party will be notified within 5 business days of receipt of the complaint if the complaint does not specify facts sufficient to allege unlawful harassment (other than Sexual Harassment and Misconduct), discrimination, or retaliation and that a formal investigation will not be conducted pursuant to this procedure.
-The complaining party may appeal the decision in writing to the president within 5 business days of receiving the notice.
-The president's decision will be final.
+I. Local investigators shall investigate all prohibited conduct complaints under these procedures thoroughly and expeditiously.

+2. A complaining party will be notified if the complaint does not specify facts sufficient to allege unlawful discrimination, harassment, or retaliation.
+A formal investigation will not be conducted under this procedure. a.
+In writing, the complaining party may appeal the decision to the President 5 within five business days of receiving the notice.
+After that, the President's decision will be final.